UWPCE-PythonCert/PythonCertDevel/_sources/modules/Exceptions.rst.txt

         else:
             return a / b

-(OK, this is a stupid example, as that Error will be raised for you anyway . but bear with me)
+(OK, this is a stupid example, as that Error will be raised for you anyway. but bear with me)

 When you call it: